bellatoris/HumanComputerInteraction/ReadMe.md

 ### Problems with direct manipulation
 * Consume valuable screen space
-* Must leaen the meaning of visual representations
+* Must learn the meaning of visual representations
 * Misleading visual representation
 * For blind or vision-impaired users?
 * For experts users?